MaartenVdBulcke/clustering-challenge/README.md

 The elbow-like shape at 3 number of clusters is indicating that I should choose that amount of clusters.
 The choice for three clusters results in the following scatterplot:
 ![](visuals/kmeans_2d_scatter_a1ymean_a2xmean.PNG)
 This feature combination reaches a silhouette score of 0.74.
 Even though one cluster only contains a couple of datapoints, the claim could be made that those three form a cluster on themselves.
 Which would mean that they would be failing in another way than the bearings in the other two clusters.
-Their failure is only more rare.
+Their type of failure is only more rare.
 Of course this claim would have to be checked againts the reality.

 ### features: a2_x_cumul + a2_x_mean
 ![](visuals/2.elbow_kmeans_second_option.PNG)